InfoFinland - Health services in Finland

 Emergency clinics are intended for situations in which the patient requires immediate treatment.
 If your illness does not require immediate treatment, book an appointment at your health and social services centre the next time it is open.

 Emergency services are often provided at a hospital and sometimes, in small municipalities, in a neighbouring town.
 Emergency services for children and the young are often arranged at a separate unit.
-The Päivystysapu phone service is available almost everywhere in Finland.
+The Medical Helpline, or Päivystysapu, phone service is available almost everywhere in Finland.
 Its phone number is 116 117.
+If there is Medical Helpline operating in your area, please call it before going to the emergency services.
+They will advise you on the phone on what to do.

 Ask for more information at your health and social services centre during opening hours or search for more information on the website of your wellbeing services county.

 The contact information for private clinics can be found online, for example.
 It will probably be faster to get an appointment with a private clinic than public health services.
-Private health services are considerably more expensive for the client than public ones.
+Private health services are considerably more expensive for the customer than public ones.
 Different clinics offer different services.
-Private health services can be used by everyone, including those who do not have a municipality of residence in Finland.
+Private health services can be used by everyone, including those who do not have a right to public health services.

-Kela pays a small part of the expenses of private health care and dental care if you are covered by Finnish national health insurance (sairausvakuutus).
-Sometimes a person who is not covered by Finnish national health insurance may also be entitled to Kela reimbursements.
-Ask for more information at Kela.
+Kela pays a small portion of the expenses of private medical care and dental care if you are covered by Finnish national health insurance (sairausvakuutus).
+If you are not covered by Finnish health insurance, you may have the right to reimbursements from Kela on other grounds.
+You must apply for this right separately.
+Read more about the right to reimbursements on Kela’s website.
+You can also ask for more information at Kela’s Centre for International Affairs.

-Sometimes Kela’s reimbursement can be deducted directly from the sum you pay at the cash desk.
+Kela’s reimbursement can often be deducted directly from the sum you pay at the cash desk.
 Bring along your Kela card.
 You can also apply for reimbursement from Kela afterwards.

 Health care for Nordic citizens